 Other benefits of having a journey framework include:

-- It prevents double work: when it is clear where everyone is working on, you prevent situations where the same problem is being solved by multiple people.
+- It prevents double work.
+When it is clear what everyone works on, you prevent situations where the same problem is worked on by multiple people.

 - It is easier to prioritize.
 When you connect data and customer feedback to the journey framework, it provides a good foundation for data driven prioritization of improvements initiatives.